wso2/docs-ob-toolkit-cds/en/docs/try-out/admin-api.md

 Data Holder on the operation of their CDR compliant implementation.
 The statistics obtainable from this endpoint are determined by the non-functional requirements for the CDR regime.

-This is the only endpoint available in the API.
-A sample request and response are as follows:

 ``` tab="Request"
 curl -k -X GET "https://<APIM_HOST>:8243/cds-au/v1/admin/metrics?period=ALL" -H "accept: application/json" -H "x-v: 1" -H "Authorization: Bearer <USER_ACCESS_TOKEN> "
 ```